A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

     - The PCs will have to pick their fights very carefully.
     - The most notable and effective thing they could do with preparation is set traps.
     - Each giant that isn't blocked likely gets away with 3 prisoners.
-    - If you dont want the Storval Stairs encounter completely bypassed (which is a common occurence noted by GMs), then it is useful to have captives mention the Storval Stairs, perhaps as a fallback location, or that they already mark the edge of the territory of the Giants, or that Mokmurian put great emphasis on defending the statues there, or somesuch.
+    - If you dont want the Storval Stairs encounter bypassed (which is a common occurence noted by 1E GMs), then it is useful to have captives mention the Storval Stairs, perhaps as a fallback location, or that they already mark the edge of the territory of the Giants, or that Mokmurian put great emphasis on defending the statues there, or somesuch.
 Also Brodert might mention the huge ancient statues and that he would like to see them someday.
+Plus the travel spells such as wind walk or teleport are higher level and less available in 2E.

+## Part 2: Journey to Jorgenfist (party level 11)

-## Ogre Cattle Rustlers
+### Ogre Cattle Rustlers (xp 45, trivial threat)
  - **Creatures:**
    - Ogre fighters as per Fort Rannick

-## Storval Stairs
+### Storval Stairs (xp )
-  - Note that this encounter seems to be the one most often completely bypassed. e.g. by flying or Teleport.
+  - Note that this encounter seems to be the one most often completely bypassed.
 Be prepared to move this encounter somewhere else.
 Or highlight this location in some other way, as above.
-Others have moved this to encounter to Skulls Crossing in Book3 if they have cleared out the ogres and returned later.
+Others have moved this to encounter to Skulls Crossing in Book 3 if they have cleared out the ogres and returned later.

-## Part 3 Valley of the Black Tower
+## Valley of the Black Tower (party level 11)

+  - During the

-### A1
+### A1 (xp )
   - **Non standard Creatures:**
     - [Runeslave Hill Giant PDF](./Statblocks/RuneslaveHillGiant.pdf)
     ![Runeslave Hill Giant  PNG](./Statblocks/RuneslaveHillGiant.png)

-### A3
+### A3 (xp)
   - **Creatures:**
     - 3x [Double Elite](https://2e.aonprd.com/Rules.aspx?ID=790) [Wyverns](https://2e.aonprd.com/Monsters.aspx?ID=162)